Read Our 2021 Annual Report

 Initially we helped employees in rural NC form worker-owned cooperatives and gain ownership of local mills that were being shut down.
 Over and over we saw workers stopped in their tracks because they couldn't get conventional financing.
 In response, we started Self-Help Credit Union and a nonprofit loan fund.
 Our first capital was $77 raised through a bake sale organized by a baker that Self-Help assisted.
 Early investors also included Catholic women religious orders.

 Self-Help's early lending focused on small businesses, as these are often the engine for a community's economic growth.
 We adapted international microlending models to the U.S. market and then expanded into larger loans well-suited to bigger firms that were a main source of employment in rural communities.
-Over the years, we have diversified our lending to businesses and nonprofits.
-To date we have made over $800 million in loans to entrepreneurs.
+Over the years, we have diversified our lending to entrepreneurs.
+To date we have made over $955 million to small business and nonprofits.

 In 1985 we began making home loans to North Carolina families who were unable to get conventional mortgages.
 We saw that homeownership was the primary way for lower- and middle-class families to build wealth and financial security and that most small business owners relied on their home equity for start-up capital.
 Our home lending success (less than 1% of capital lost on the loans we made) affirmed our belief that low-wealth families pay back their loans if given the chance.